The Quad Fellowship

-This program will sponsor 100 exceptional American, Japanese, Australian, and Indian master’s and doctoral students in science, technology, engineering, and mathematics (STEM) to study in the United States.
+The Quad Fellowship supports 100 exceptional American, Japanese, Australian, and Indian master’s and doctoral students in science, technology, engineering, and mathematics (STEM) during their graduate studies in the United States each year.
 The fellowship will develop a network of science and technology experts committed to advancing innovation and collaboration in the private, public, and academic sectors, in their own nations and among Quad countries.
-The program will build a foundational understanding among Quad Scholars of one another’s societies and cultures through cohort-wide trips and robust programming with each country’s top scientists, technologists, and politicians.
+The program aims to build a foundational understanding among Quad Scholars of one another’s societies and cultures through cohort-wide trips and robust programming with each country’s top scientists, technologists, and politicians.

 The answers to the world's hardest problems already exist inside the imaginations of the world's brightest minds.

 We are proud to join the four Quad leaders in welcoming the 2022 Quad Fellows.
 An exceptional cohort of 100 bright minds across the sciences, we are hopeful that this group’s work will one day drive innovative breakthroughs in STEM to benefit society for years to come.
 Learn more about the Quad Fellows and their work here.

 Each Quad Fellow will receive a one-time award of $50,000 which can be used for tuition, research, fees, books, room and board, and related academic expenses (e.g., registration fees, research-related travel).
 This award may be supplemented by other fellowships or grants.
 In addition, round-trip airfare to and from the United States is covered.